 Identify your target group

-Creating a brief but concise image of your target customers is a crucial step.
+Preapering a brief but concise image of your target customers is a crucial step to create a marketing strategy.
 You can describe them in terms of factors such as age, gender, income, location, or even lifestyle.

 Remember also that you need to take a slightly different approach for strategies aimed at acquiring business customers.
 In this case, you will need to identify not so much as specific individuals, although this is also important as they are ultimately making decisions in companies.
 It will also be essential to profile the companies themselves regarding their size, revenues, structure (and therefore decision-makers), needs, etc.